agubelu/blog/entries/2024-07-28_so-what-exactly-are-unicode-and-utf8.md

 And that's all for today!
 I hope that, if anything, this made you aware of the huge standardization and coordination effort it takes so that we can display the 💩 emoji in all its glory, regardless of device and language.

-[^1]: Extended ASCII isn't a specific encoding of it's own.
+[^1]: Extended ASCII isn't a specific encoding of its own.
 It's the name commonly given to the whole family of language-specific, ASCII-based encodings that showed up afterwards.

 [^2]: Yes, this number is oddly specific and not a power of 2.
 It has to do with the way the Unicode space is [internally organized](https://en.wikipedia.org/wiki/Plane_(Unicode)).
 As of writing this post, Unicode defines 149,813 characters, which accounts for only ~13% of the available space, including [a bunch of characters with unknown meaning](https://www.youtube.com/watch?v=tfk3dgpAals).